Couple Stretching in a Forest

 In addition to improving physical performance, functional movement training can also stimulate mental engagement, which has been linked to better cognitive abilities.

 The dynamic and varied nature of functional training, encompassing balance, mobility, and stability challenges, contrasts with simple muscle contractions.
-This variety engages the brain, prompting it to concentrate on and adapt to novel movement patterns.

 A Powerful Tool for Fat Loss